nrfconnect/sdk-nrf/samples/bluetooth/iso_time_sync/README.rst

    CIS central started scanning for peripheral(s)
    Connected: FA:BB:79:57:D6:45 (random)
    Connecting ISO channel
-   ISO Channel connected: interval: 10 ms, NSE: 2, BN: 1, FT: 2, transport latency: 10924 us
+   ISO Channel connected: interval: 10 ms, NSE: 2, BN: 1, FT: 2, transport latency: 10884 us
-   Received SDU with counter: 0, btn_val: 0, LED will be set in 9493 us Received SDU with counter: 100, btn_val: 0, LED will be set in 9493 us Received SDU with counter: 200, btn_val: 0, LED will be set in 9493 us Received SDU with counter: 300, btn_val: 0, LED will be set in 9493 us Received SDU with counter: 400, btn_val: 0, LED will be set in 9493 us Received SDU with counter: 500, btn_val: 0, LED will be set in 9493 us
+   Recv SDU counter 0 with timestamp 2144246 us, controller_time 2144897 us, btn_val: 0, LED will be set in 4349 us
+   Recv SDU counter 100 with timestamp 3144246 us, controller_time 3144897 us, btn_val: 0, LED will be set in 4349 us
+   Recv SDU counter 200 with timestamp 4144246 us, controller_time 4144897 us, btn_val: 0, LED will be set in 4349 us
+   Recv SDU counter 300 with timestamp 5144246 us, controller_time 5144897 us, btn_val: 0, LED will be set in 4349 us
+   Recv SDU counter 400 with timestamp 6144246 us, controller_time 6144897 us, btn_val: 0, LED will be set in 4349 us
+   Recv SDU counter 500 with timestamp 7144246 us, controller_time 7144897 us, btn_val: 0, LED will be set in 4349 us

 * For the connected isochronous stream peripheral configured for transmission::